Skip to Main Content

 Refer to the entire item and include all elements of the reference citation.

-See also Section 13.19 of The Chicago Manual of Style, 17th edition for other abbreviations in notes versus bibliographies.
+See also Section 14.19 of The Chicago Manual of Style, 17th edition for more on the structure of notes and bibliography.

 References by Format